The Distraction of Text Messages

 The Multitasking Myth

-We think we can watch a TV show, answer e-mail, and read a newspaper all at the same time.
+We think we can watch a TV show, answer e-mails, and read a newspaper all at the same time.
 Some people can do those tasks simultaneously, but they won’t do any of them well.
-Their brains get overloaded with information and they start making mistakes.
+Their brains get overloaded with information, and they start making mistakes.

 Here’s Adam Gorlick of Stanford University: “Attention, multitaskers (if you can pay attention, that is): Your brain may be in trouble.

 “People who are regularly bombarded with several streams of electronic information do not pay attention, control their memory, or switch from one job to another as well as those who prefer to complete one task at a time.”

 Mr. Gorlick was reporting in August 2009 on studies of multitasking.
 In a series of tests, high-tech jugglers were measured against one-job-at-a-time people.
 It turns out heavy multitaskers are horrible at ignoring distractions, cannot organize their memories properly, and can’t sort useless from important information in their minds.

 And here’s another disturbing finding from a study at the University of London; multitasking lowers your IQ.

 Reporting on the study for Forbes Magazine, Travis Bradberry writes (October 2014) multitaskers “experienced IQ score declines that were similar to what they’d expect if they had smoked marijuana or stayed up all night.
 IQ drops of 15 points for multitasking men lowered their scores to the average range of an eight-year-old child.”